RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 - A one-hot vector representing the current guess number (1-6), which tells WordleBot how far along in the game it is.

 #### 3. Action (size 130 = 26 × 5)
-- Each action corresponds to a guessing a 5-letter word.
+- Each action corresponds to guessing a 5-letter word.
 - The concatenation of five one-hot vectors, one for each position (26 possible letters × 5 positions) represents the actions.

 Below are the representations for the word TRACE, LIONS, and MILLY: